Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Fair Diffusion

-Here, $y\in \mathcal{Y}$ is the label of a respective dataset entry $x\in \mathcal{X}$, $a$ is a protected attribute and $P$ is a probability.
-Moreover, for model fairness, the model $\eta$ can represent any downstream task (classification, generation, etc.) for any modality (visual, textual, etc.), e.g., $\eta$ can be a generative diffusion model mapping from text to images.
-In other words, we define a dataset to be fair if Def.~\hyperref[def:fair1]{1} holds, i.e., there is no disproportionate weight in favor of attribute $a$ in the data $\mathcal{D}$, and we define a model to be fair if the same holds true for a model's generated output $\eta(x)$.
-However, these fairness definitions ensure fairness for one binary attribute.
-In the case of multiple non-binary attributes that interfere with each other, it becomes more challenging to satisfy them at the same time.
-Furthermore, both fairness definitions require all attributes to be known, definable, measurable, and separable.
-We discuss the limitations of this definition in Sec.~\ref{sec:discussion}.

-While there exist multiple definitions of fairness, in this work, we focus on the introduced definitions to first identify sources of unfairness in DMs and to second evaluate the mitigation of unfairness.
+Here, $y\in \mathcal{Y}$ is the label of a respective data point $x\in \mathcal{X}$, $a$ is a protected attribute and $P$ is a probability.
+For example, $x$ can be an image with the label $y$ ``firefighter'' and $a$ the protected attribute ``gender''.
+This fairness definition can be used to evaluate the fairness of a dataset but also of a generative model.
+Typically, datasets consist of real-world data ($x$) with human labels ($y$).
+For the evaluation of a generative model, a dataset can be synthetically generated to enable an empirical fairness evaluation.
+In that case, a data point is obtained through $x=\eta(y)$, where the model $\eta$ is prompted by the user with the desired label $y$.
+The model $\eta$ can represent any generative downstream task for any input modality (visual, textual, etc.), e.g., $\eta$ can be a generative diffusion model mapping from text (also called prompt $p$) to images.
+In other words, we define a dataset to be fair if Def.~\hyperref[def:fair1]{1} holds, i.e., there is no disproportionate weight in favor of attribute $a$ in the data, and we define a model to be fair if the same holds true for a model's generated output.
+However, this fairness definition ensures fairness for one binary attribute.
+In the case of multiple non-binary attributes that may interfere with each other, it becomes more challenging to satisfy them at the same time.
+Furthermore, this fairness definition requires all attributes to be known, definable, measurable, and separable.
+We discuss the limitations of this definition in Discussion.
+And, while there exist multiple definitions of fairness, in this work, we focus on the introduced one to first identify sources of unfairness in DMs and to second evaluate the mitigation of unfairness.